Pedrohamoura-Git/gendo-front-end-test/README.md

 # gendo-front-end-test
 A Search app using Vue.js that fetches data from the Github API.
+Created for the Gendo front-end test.

-- Live Site : <a href="https://gendo-frontend-test-github-api.netlify.app" target="_blank" alt="">gendo-frontend-test</a>
+- Live Site : <a href="https://pedro-github-profiles.netlify.app" target="_blank" alt="">gendo-frontend-test</a>
 ***

 In the project directory, you can run: